 Day 1: Arusha to Ngorongoro Crater

-Today our journey in the morning will take you to the Ngorongoro Crater from Arusha town.
-You will spend all day in the Ngorongoro Crater floor for game viewing.Ngorongoro Crater is the largest intact caldera, a cooking pot shaped collapsed volcano, in the world, with a crater 259 square kilometers (100 square miles) in area and with walls 600 meters (1970 feet) in height.
+Today our journey within the morning will take you to the Ngorongoro Crater from Arusha town. you’ll spend all day within the Ngorongoro Crater floor for game viewing.Ngorongoro Crater is that the largest intact caldera, a cooking pot shaped collapsed volcano, within the world, with a crater 259 square kilometers (100 square miles) in area and with walls 600 meters (1970 feet) tall.

 Day 2: Olmoti Crater

 After breakfast your driver guide will drive you to Nainokanoka Maasai village and meet your Maasai guide on the slopes of Olmoti Crater.
 The hike proceeds to Empakaii Crater (4-6 hrs).
-At Empakaii, you will have time to explore the rim of the Crater.
-Your camping will be on the crater rim to minimize the environmental impacts on the crater floor ecosystem.
+At Empakaii, you’ll have time to explore the rim of the Crater.
+Your camping are going to be on the crater rim to attenuate the environmental impacts on the crater floor ecosystem.

-Note: extra days can be added here to explore the Olmoti Crater.
-The Olmoti Crater is the primary fresh water supply for the Ngorongoro Crater and is full of wildlife, birds, and the Munge Waterfalls.
-You will camp at a Maasai boma (compound) on your extra day
+Note: extra days are often added here to explore the Olmoti Crater.
+The Olmoti Crater is that the primary water supply for the Ngorongoro Crater and is filled with wildlife, birds, and therefore the Munge Waterfalls. you’ll camp at a Maasai boma (compound) on your extra day

 Day 3: Empakii Crater – Arusha

 In the morning today is spent exploring the Empakaii Crater floor with picnic lunch.
-The lake is a primary breeding ground for flamingos, the forest is full of birds, buffalo and hyena inhabit the plains, and there is a good chance of spotting a leopard in the early morning.
-In the afternoon you will drive back to Arusha for your dinner and overnight.
+The lake may be a primary tract for flamingos, the forest is filled with birds, buffalo and hyena inhabit the plains, and there’s an honest chance of spotting a leopard within the early morning. within the afternoon you’ll repel to Arusha for your dinner and overnight.